Commercial Dispute Resolution

-- Appeared as sole counsel for a bank in a 5-day trial in High Court, in proceedings raising issues relating to agency, unjust enrichment, and trusts, which settled partway through trial; and
+- Appeared as sole counsel for a bank in a 5-day trial in the High Court, in proceedings raising issues relating to agency, unjust enrichment, and trusts, which settled partway through trial.

 - Appeared for a prominent UK bank in a dispute concerning whether the bank was entitled to freeze a customer’s account, raising issues relating to the interpretation and application of the bank’s terms and the POCA 2002 regime.

 This is another of Chambers’ core practice areas, and is an area in which Christopher has substantial experience.
 He has experience of issues ranging from the existence and scope of rights in aircraft to the interpretation of agreements concerning ticketing, and the sale of seats on aircraft to tour operators.

 - Advising an airport on the enforceability of security rights over aircraft following the insolvency of an airline.

 - Acting, as sole counsel, for an aircraft lessor in proceedings seeking the return of an aircraft, said to have been wrongfully seized by a third party while in the lessee’s possession.
 The proceedings raised issues concerning who had a beneficial interest in the aircraft, and who had control of it.

 - Acting, as sole counsel, for a lessee under a series of aircraft leases in a dispute concerning two passenger aircraft.
 The proceedings raised issues concerning the interpretation and application of aircraft leases, as well as, later, issues regarding potential contempt.